 - Make decisions and offer opinions when asked by the bride.

-- If following tradition, the groom’s family will host the rehearsal dinner, which means he should help pick the location and send out invitations.
+- If following tradition, the groom's parents or groom's family will host the rehearsal dinner, which means he should help pick the location and send out invitations.

 - Pick out and give gifts to the groomsmen.

-- Offer a simple toast to express gratitude at the reception.
+- Offer a simple wedding toast to express gratitude at the reception.

 - Assist the bride with thank-you notes.